 - I would like to use this approach with other exercises such as pull-ups.

-If you try this method or have any other advice for improving press-ups, I’d love to hear from you.
+If you try this method, I’d love to hear from you.
 Find me on social media and drop me a message.

-Thanks for reading and I look forward to hearing about your press-up progress 💪🏼
+Thanks for reading and I look forward to hearing about your push-up progress 💪🏼